Sign Up for our Email Inventory Updates

 Contact Us: info@lobelmodern.com

-Philip and Kelvin LaVerne Unique Wall-Hanging Inset Chan Wall Sculpture 1960s (Signed) - SOLD
+Philip and Kelvin LaVerne Unique Wall-Hanging Chan Painting 1960s (Signed) - SOLD

 Evan Lobel

-Unique wall-hanging Chan wall sculpture, with center panel inset and framed in an off center raised panel with continuous figural motif, in patinated bronze and pewter with hand-applied enamels and gold leaf by Philip & Kelvin LaVerne, American 1960's (signed Philip Kelvin LaVerne).
+Unique wall-hanging Chan painting, with center panel inset in an assymmetrical frame with uninterrupted figural motif, in patinated and engraved bronze and pewter with hand-applied enamels and gold leaf by Philip & Kelvin LaVerne, American 1960's (signed Philip Kelvin LaVerne).
 There is a metal cleat on the back for hanging.
 This piece is both large and stunning.

 Reference: